MANAGING A MOLD INFESTATION: GUIDELINES FOR DISASTER RESPONSE

 • Maintaining good air circulation: This is particularly important when HVAC humidity control is inadequate or nonexistent.
 Use of fans, including “whole-house” fans that keep air moving through a building, can be very effective.
 Consider opening compact shelving units to prevent the formation of stagnant air-pockets.

-• Regular dusting: Consider protective dust covers for shelving units, and boxing collections materials as possible.
+• Regular dusting: Consider protective dust covers for shelving units, and boxing collections materials as able.

 • Keeping collections areas as clean as possible: Floor should be vacuumed rather than swept to prevent scattering dust.
 Keep the collections areas completely free of food and plants.

 Florian, Mary-Lou E. “Aseptic Technique: A Goal to Strive for in Collection Recovery of Moldy Archival Materials and Artifacts.”
 The Journal of the American Institute for Conservation, v.
 29, no. 1 (Spring 2000): 107-115.